In your workspace data folder

 Possible Research Questions for Texas Employee data:

-• Is there a difference in the proportion of people who are managers in Dept of Public Safety who are classified female and the proportion of non-managers who are female?
+• Is there a difference in proportion of people who are managers in Dept of Public Safety who are classified female and the proportion of non-managers who are female?

-• Is there a difference in the proportions by race of employees who are Troopers compared to the proportions by race of the Texas population?
+• Is there a significant difference in the proportions by race of employees who are Troopers compared to the proportions by race of the Texas population?

 URLs